TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/FirstProject/Index.rst

     :class: pb-4
     :card-height: 100

+    ..  card:: :ref:`Creating a root page <create-root-page>`

+        Learn where to apply settings for your system.

     ..  card:: :ref:`Creating A Site Record <siterecords>`

         Once TYPO3 is installed, the default Site record needs to be configured